Cosmitar/hit-combo-factory/README.md

 - Discovery: new and not yet popular song.
 (WIP)

 ##Additional functionality
-- You can let Hit Combo Maker suggest you artists related with current selection.
+- You can let Hit Combo Factory suggest you artists related with current selection.
-- Remove a song and Hit Combo Maker will find another one from that artist for you.
+- Remove a song and Hit Combo Factory will find another one from that artist for you.
 - Preview the resultant playlist (WIP).
 - Export the playlist to your Spotify account (WIP).